mangdangroboticsclub/mini_pupper_ros/README.md

 ## 2.Quick Start Guide
 ### 2.1 Calibration
-This step can be optional because you can also edit calibration.yaml in servo_interface/config/calibration to fix the angles.</br>
 Through this script, you can calibrate the angle of every servo in one turn.
 Just input the angles.
 ```sh
 roslaunch servo_interface calibrate.launch